Table of Contents

-Over the years of writing about the debt relief space I’ve grown exceedingly frustrated by companies that can’t seem to deal with consumer complaints or unhappy clients in a positive and constructive way.
-They seem to relish in shooting themselves in the foot, time and time again.
+Over the years of writing about the debt relief space, I’ve grown exceedingly frustrated by companies that can’t seem to deal with consumer complaints or unhappy clients positively and constructively.
+Instead, they seem to relish shooting themselves in the foot, time and time again.

 A client complaint is a perfect opportunity to win over new clients if you handle it right.

 The GetOutOfDebt.org site sometimes gets posts where people complain about debt relief companies.
-The site is almost the perfect place to observe examples about how some debt relief companies deal with an unhappy consumer in a poor and horrible way.
+The site is almost the perfect place to observe how some debt relief companies deal poorly and horribly with an unhappy consumer.

 Your clients don’t first come to GetOutOfDebt.org and complain typically.